THargreaves/into-the-tidyverse/resources/session_one/session_one_presentation.md

 * The first argument of the `facet_wrap` should be a formula
 * A formula is created using the `~` symbol followed by a variable name
 * An example formula would be `~ class` which you read as "by `class`"
-* The varible using in the formula should be discrete
+* The variable using in the formula should be discrete
 * You can control the layout of the facets using the `nrow` or `ncol` parameters

 Using facet_wrap() (cont.)